MPI-Dortmund/facility-autobadge/README.md

 3. Create a label named `Information`

-4. Create a access token unter `Settings -> Access Tokens` token with the following permissions for Role 'OWNER':
+4. Create an access token under `Settings -> Access Tokens` token with the following permissions for Role 'OWNER':
     - API
     - READ_API